- ASP Publishing Style Guide for Authors and Editors (PDF, 5MB)

 If your manuscript is accepted for publication, ASP staff will contact you to discuss a publishing contract.
 You will be kept informed throughout the process up until your book is published.

 If you are unsuccessful your manuscript will be returned, but only if you supply appropriate packaging and return postage.

 How to submit your manuscript

-To submit your manuscript you will need to complete and send us:
+To submit your manuscript you will need to send both a soft and hardcopy of your manuscript.
+Please also complete and send us:

 - a manuscript submission cover sheet (DOCX, 553KB)

 - any illustrations on a CD or USB drive.